leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 should be before you start to code.

-When we have started examining the site we have thought about what data we want and how that data relates to each other (check the first table within the examining site section).
+When we have started examining the site we have thought about what data we want and how that data relates to each other.

 <p align="center">
     <img src="../assets/scrape_the_web/db_design.png" />